Report Trademark Infringement: Everything You Need to Know

 What Happens After You Send a DMCA Notice

 If your notice complies with all the requirements of the DMCA, the infringing company will be required to remove or disable access to any infringing content.
 However, you could be held liable for damages, including lost profits and legal fees, if your DMCA notice contains material misrepresentations inaccurate information.
 If you're not absolutely sure that your trademark or copyright has been infringed upon, consult an attorney before you file a DMCA complaint.
 Most companies let alleged infringers know about any content that was removed and provide a copy of the DMCA notice.

 If you get a DMCA notice and you believe that your content shouldn't have been removed, you can file a counter notification.
 A valid counter notification requires the same types of information as a DMCA notification, including a physical or electronic signature from the owner or a representative, contact information, a detailed description of your content, and a description of the filing company's content.
 In short, you should be able to explain why your content is not infringing on the opposing company's content.

 Many web hosting companies and other businesses will forward a copy of your counter notification to the entity that filed the DMCA notice.
 Without a prompt response, the web hosting company will usually make your content accessible again.
 However, different businesses have different DMCA policies.
 Some favor free speech by making removing content difficult, while others favor trademark rights by getting rid of infringing material as quickly as possible.

 If you need help with reporting trademark infringement, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site, and lawyers on UpCounsel come from excellent law schools such as Harvard Law and Yale Law.
-They have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+They have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.